MicrosoftDocs/power-platform/power-platform/admin/import-data-all-record-types.md

    > [!NOTE]
    >  For the Import Data Wizard, the maximum file size for .zip files is 32 MB; for the other file formats, it’s 8 MB.
    >
    >  With the Import Data Wizard, you can specify the “Map Automatically” option.
-The wizard automatically maps all the files and the column headings with [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] record types and fields if:
+The wizard automatically maps all the files and the column headings with Dynamics 365 record types and fields if:
    >
    > - The file names exactly match the display name of the record type.
    >   -   The column headings of the file you are importing exactly match the display names of the fields in the record.